UJDuran/milestoneOne_T6/Specification.md

 ##### Alternate Sequences
 1. Username which user enter, was used.

-  	 *The system displays an error message to the user *The system prompt user to enter a valid username
+  	 *The system displays an error message to the user.
+   	 *The system prompt user to enter a valid username.

-2. Password which user enter, does not meet the requirement
+2. Password which user enter, does not meet the requirement *The system displays an error message to the user.

-	*The system displays an error message to the user *The system prompt user to enter a valid password
+ 	*The system prompt user to enter a valid password.

 3. Email which user enter, was used

-	*The system displays an error message to the user *The system prompts user to enter a different email
+     	*The system displays an error message to the user.
+     	*The system prompts user to enter a different email.

 ##### Alternate Postconditions
 User can sign up.